 Ford Mustang Mach-E Towing Capabilities

 So in the US as I wrote on my Ford Mustang Mach-E page on electrictowcars.com, the Mach-E has no towing capacity at all.
-For the UK versions, we do technically get a towing capacity of 750 kg, but really, the Mach-E is not competitive to the other electric tow cars coming to the UK.
+For the UK versions, we do technically get a towing capacity of 750 kg on most models with the AWD SR and ER getting a bump up to 1,000kg.
+However really, the Mach-E is not competitive to the other electric tow cars on sale and coming to the UK.

-The Mustang Mach-E will have half the towing capacity of the Nissan Ariya (1,500 kg) and less than the 1,000 kg of the VW ID.4.
+The Mustang Mach-E will have half the towing capacity of the Nissan Ariya (1,500 kg) and quite a bit less than the 1,200 kg of the VW ID.4.
 There are versions of the Mach-E which will compete directly on price with those cars.
 Hence, as an electric tow car, the Ford Mustang Mach-E as it currently stands will be one to avoid.

 So on to that choice of naming the car a Mustang.
 Now, in the UK we don’t have such a loyal customer base for Mustang branded cars as in the US, namely because its only recently you could actually buy a Mustang from Ford without importing one.